Why Food Sticks To Enameled Cast Iron (And How To Stop It)

 Do not use steel wool.
 I cannot stress this enough.
 Steel wool is meant for the garage, not your kitchen.
 It will only lead to disaster and a ruined enameled pot.

-Rock salt and a lemon comes a close second in what not to do.
-Stubborn stains should be soaked – I once soaked a pot repeatedly for 7 days to remove the burnt on rice that had welded itself into my 20cm Dutch oven after I went for a shower whilst the rice was cooking.
+Rock salt and a lemon come a close second in what not to do.
+Stubborn stains should be soaked – I once soaked a pot repeatedly for 7 days to remove the burnt-on rice that had welded itself into my 20cm Dutch oven after I went for a shower whilst the rice was cooking.
 To be fair, I did ask someone to keep an eye on it, but what can I say, We need to work on our multitasking!

 Foods That Are a Bit Tricky